Rumona-Mbati/Diabetes-Prediction/README.md

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

- - If you have suggestions for adding or removing projects, feel free to open an issue to discuss it, or directly create a pull request with the necessary changes.
+ - If you have suggestions for adding or removing something, feel free to open an issue to discuss it, or directly create a pull request with the necessary changes.
  - Create individual PR for each suggestion.

 ## License